pushkart2/gitbook/motel.md

+# How the Motel System Works

+There are total of 285 rooms in the MLO, which means if you have a server population of 285 or lower, every player in your server will be assigned a room.
+The room number is assigned on Player Load.
+So the system looks for an empty room and assigns it to the player.
+Once the player leaves, that room is vacant and is assigned to someone else who joins.

+So what about the furniture?
+- Furniture placed in your room is transferred to another room that is assigned to you.
+The offsets are calculated and the furniture is placed at the same place.

+This whole feature lets you handle 1000's of unique players without any headache.
+The system only cares about people in server and not the other people.

 # Config

 - There are bunch of options in shared/open/config.lua.
 Make sure to go through each of them along with comments to understand what they do.